NFTs Don’t Have Any Ethical Use Cases, According to New Research

 The usage of the term “NFT” on the internet surged by 11000% last year.
 As far as their uses cases are concerned, they became status symbols that denote authenticity and ownership.
 Elsewhere, people skeptical of the Blockchain and NFTs have cautioned about the environmental and ethical concerns of using cryptocurrency and blockchain.

 The current study reinforces these ethical concerns by examining NFTs and their use cases through an established Code of Ethics standard set by the New York-based Association for Computing Machinery (ACM).
-The researchers note in their study that “questions have been raised around the sustainability, environmental impact, and exploitative practices within this space – and whether there are, in fact, any possible socially responsible use cases for NFTs.”
+Catherine Flick, who authored the study, wrote “questions have been raised around the sustainability, environmental impact, and exploitative practices within this space – and whether there are, in fact, any possible socially responsible use cases for NFTs.”
 Using the ACM’s code’s framework, they aim to “fill a gap in the literature surrounding NFTs, primarily through a thorough ethical analysis of the technology and its implementation, deployment, and sustainability.”

 Last updated in July 2018, the ACM’s code “is designed to inspire and guide the ethical conduct of all computing professionals, including current and aspiring practitioners, instructors, students, influencers, and anyone who uses computing technology in an impactful way.”
 It sets out 25 ethical rules that computing professionals should follow, including, among others, respecting people’s privacy, avoiding harm, designing secure computing systems, and being honest and trustworthy.